Roger Ascham: Secretary to Richard Morrison

 In 1550, Ascham had an unspecified quarrel with the court, which he described only as "a storm of recent violence and injury".
 As a result, Ascham returned to Cambridge.
-Whilst there, Cheke informed Ascham that he had been appointed secretary to Sir Richard Morrison (Moryson), appointed ambassador to Charles V. It was on his way to join Morrison that he paid visit to Lady Jane Grey at Bradgate, where he found her reading Plato's Phaedo while every one else was out hunting.
+Whilst there, Cheke informed Ascham that he had been appointed secretary to Sir Richard Morrison (Moryson), appointed ambassador to Charles V. It was on his way to join Morrison that he paid visit to Lady Jane Grey at Bradgate, where he found her reading Plato's Phaedo while everyone else was out hunting.
 This final meeting between the two has been a cause of inspiration among many painters and writers as a grandiose romantic moment.

 Ascham served in this position for several years, travelling widely on the European continent.
 The embassy went to Louvain, where he found the university very inferior to Cambridge, then to Innsbruck and Venice.
 Ascham read Greek with the ambassador Morrison four or five days a week.
 His letters during the embassy in 1553, which was recalled on Mary's accession, were later published as the Report and Discourse on Germany.
 The work, which was possibly a history of political turmoil in Germany in the 1550s, is incomplete.
 Common theories are that the work was either lost, damaged, or left unfinished.

 Latin Secretary to Mary I

 Ascham's next job was an appointment as Latin Secretary to Mary I. Throughout the first few months he held the position, Ascham was bombarded with a torrent of work, which included countless letters.
 Through the efforts of Bishop Gardiner on his return to England, this office he likewise discharged to Queen Mary with a pension of £20 a year, and then to Elizabeth—a testimony to his tact and caution in those changeful times.

 On 1 June 1554, he married Margaret Harleston, of South Ockendon, Essex, the daughter of Sir Clement Harleston.
 By her he had at least four sons and three daughters.

 Ascham was not a rich man, and when marrying Margaret, Ascham had to resign both his College Greek Readership and his University Public Oratorship.
 Margaret herself brought very little dowry, leaving Ascham to seek help from the connections he had made throughout the years.
-His relationship with Reginald Cardinal Pole led to Ascham's securing from the queen the reversion of a lease of the manor of Salisbury Hall in Walthamstow, Essex, a manor once owned by Pole's family.
+His relationship with Cardinal Reginald Pole led to Ascham's securing from the queen the reversion of a lease of the manor of Salisbury Hall in Walthamstow, Essex, a manor once owned by Pole's family.